 Testing String Lights

-You can use a continuity tester to an entire string of lights as well as to locate a burnt-out bulb in a loop wired in series.
+You can use a continuity tester to test an entire string of lights as well as to locate a burnt-out bulb in a loop wired in series.
 Typically when a bulb burns out in such a loop, all the bulbs in the loop go out.

 Unplug the string from the wall socket.
 Insert one lead into one of the sockets on the female end and place the other lead on one of the male prongs on the other end of the string.
 If the reading isn't zero or the bulb doesn't light, switch one of the leads to another prong or socket.
 Keep rearranging leads until you get continuity.
 If you don't get continuity, it's because the main string wire is broken.
 Look for signs of a break, such as damaged insulation and exposed wire.